0belous/A2-Legacy-Launcher/README.md

    `pipx install a2-legacy-launcher`

-5. Provide a CL, Build number or Version code to install
+5. Run Legacy Launcher

-   Example: `a2ll 5491`
+   You can now use the tool.
+Provide a specific build number (e.g., 4383) to install.

-   All old versions can be found here: https://dl.obelous.dev/public/A2-archive/
+   Check `a2ll -ls` or [the archive](https://dl.obelous.dev/public/A2-archive/) for available versions.

-   Or by running `a2ll -ls`
+   `a2ll 4383`

 </details>